Grasses, Sedges and Rushes

 This course is fully booked on this date but you can join the waiting list (by scrollling to the bottom of the page) in case space becomes available or it is run on another date.

-Grasses, Sedges and Rushes can be seen as a bewildering mix of similar looking plants and are often dismissed as being beyond identification by many naturalists.
-But they often form the dominant vegetation in a landscape and can be useful in informing the botanist what habitats they are studying.
-This course covers the structural differences between the three families with emphasis on the terminology and diagnostic features.
-The focus will be mainly on identification using floral characters, but some use will be made of vegetative keys.
+Grasses, sedges and rushes can be seen as a bewildering mix of similar looking plants; through this course you will be able to understand the structures and characters that each of the species has.
 By the end of the course participants will be able to recognise many of the commoner species and be able to use a key to identify those they don't recognise.
 We will visit a wide range of habitats and see how this group fits into the ecological landscape.

 Select the booking option and quantity from the list below and add them to your basket.